Jolly Fisherman History

 Recently the BBC produced a programme that features the artwork.

 In 2020 Skegness Town Council received a Heritage Lottery Fund Grant to restore the two Jolly Fisherman paintings.
-The restoration work has now been completed and we look forward to being able to unveil the paintings in the Tower Gardens Pavilion when it is safe to do so.
+The paintings are now on permanent display with Tower Gardens Pavilion for all to enjoy.

 Information, Evaluation Report, 2021.02.10 (PDF, 797 Kb)